Head Injury (cont.)

 Because head injuries may also be associated with neck injuries, victims should not be moved unless they are in harm's way.
 If possible, it is important to wait for trained medical personnel to help with immobilizing and moving the patient.

 If the patient is awake and feeling normal, it may be worthwhile seeking medical care if there was significant trauma.
 These patients may be considered to have minor head injury or concussion, and there is a significant amount of research that has been done to decide which persons with head injury should be admitted to the hospital for observation or have a CT (computerized tomography) scan of the head to look for bleeding.

 While there are many guidelines from which to choose, recent literature suggests that any of them work well to help a physician decide who might have a brain injury associated with a head injury.
 These guidelines apply to people ages 16 to 65 who are fully awake and have a Glasgow Coma Scale of 15.
 Potential brain injury may exist if the patient had any of the following:

 - amnesia to events preceding the injury,

 - trauma above the collarbones,

-- dangerous mechanism like a fall more than five stairs or being hit by a car.
+- dangerous mechanism of injury like a fall from more than five stairs or being hit by a car.

 Those older than 65 years of age are at increased risk of bleeding from head injury because the aging brain shrinks away from the skull, causing the veins that bridge from the skull to the brain surface to be more easily torn.

-If a person is taking a blood thinning medication such as warfarin (Coumadin) or clopidogrel (Plavix), they are also at an increased risk of a brain injury, even if it is a relatively minor head trauma.
+If a person is taking a blood-thinning medication such as warfarin (Coumadin), clopidogrel (Plavix), prasugrel (Effient), or rivaroxaban (Xarelto), they are also at an increased risk of a brain injury, even if there is relatively minor trauma.